greg-raven/Uncommon-Sense/_posts/2020-05-03-the-ignorance-of-the-educated.md

 ---
-title: 'The ignorance of the educated'
+title: "The ignorance of the educated"
 layout: post
 categories:
 - education